Dmitry Orlov (ice hockey)

-Dmitry Vladimirovich Orlov (Дмитрий Владимирович Орлов; born 23 July 1991) is a Russian professional ice hockey defenceman for the Boston Bruins of the National Hockey League (NHL).
+Dmitry Vladimirovich Orlov (Дмитрий Владимирович Орлов; born 23 July 1991) is a Russian professional ice hockey defenceman for the San Jose Sharks of the National Hockey League (NHL).

-Orlov previously played for the Washington Capitals, with whom he won the Stanley Cup in 2018 after defeating the Vegas Golden Knights in the finals.
+Orlov was selected 55th overall in the second round of the 2009 NHL entry draft by the Washington Capitals, with whom he won the Stanley Cup in 2018 after defeating the Vegas Golden Knights in the finals.
 He represents Russia in international competition, winning gold medals at the 2011 World Junior Ice Hockey Championships and the 2014 IIHF World Championship.
+He has also played for the Boston Bruins and Carolina Hurricanes.

 Early life

 Orlov was born on 23 July 1991 in Novokuznetsk, Russia.
 Growing up, he played against Vladimir Tarasenko as a defenceman with a youth team in Novokuznetsk.

 Playing career

-Leading up to the 2009 NHL Entry Draft, Orlov was ranked 29th amongst international skaters by International Scouting Services and was described as being "a very hard-nosed player that everyone would love to have on his team."
+Leading up to the 2009 NHL entry draft, Orlov was ranked 29th amongst international skaters by International Scouting Services and was described as being "a very hard-nosed player that everyone would love to have on his team."
 He was also described by the NHL’s European Scouting Service as being "an extremely skilled offensive-minded defenceman with excellent hand-eye coordination."
 Orlov was eventually drafted in the second round, 55th overall, by the Washington Capitals.
 Following the draft, Orlov returned to Russia where he posted a breakout campaign for Metallurg Novokuznetsk during the 2010–11 season.
 Throughout the season, he tallied 12 points and was the top defenceman for Russia at the 2011 World Junior Championships.